scoyoc/climateAnalyzeR/README.md

 -   `import_daily`: imports daily temperature and precipitation data.

--   `import_data`: a wrapper for data import functions in this package.
-Importing daily data using this function is broken.

 -   `import_departure`: imports monthly departure data.

 -   `import_extreme_temp`: imports the number of days per year that temperatures were below the 5th percentile and above the 95th percentile.

 -   `import_monthly`: imports monthly temperature and precipitation data.

--   `import_water_balance`: **Broken**.
-Imports daily or monthly water balance data.

 -   `monthly_figure`: produces a standardized line graph for monthly data.